dotnet/llilc/Documentation/llilc-reader.md

 Second Pass
 -----------

-In the second pass the reader walks the flow graph in depth-first preorder (starting with the head block) and translates MSIL instructions for each block.
+In the second pass the reader walks the flow graph in reverse postorder (starting with the head block) and translates MSIL instructions for each block.
 Walking the flow graph in this order allows the reader to identify unused blocks that are then removed.
 No new control flow is introduced in this pass except for exception checks (null checks, bounds checks, etc.) and conditional helper calls.
 Extra care should be taken with any changes to control flow graph in the second pass to make sure they don't interfere with dominance computation we do for class initialization.

 ReaderBase::readBytesForFlowGraphNode\_Helper is the method that iterates over basic block bytes.